Nepal, Travel Advice

 At least that’s what I thought.

 Dad and I were leaving in two days on Jet Airways (an International Indian airline).
 We were flying out of Kathmandu together to Delhi where we would split up and then go separate ways.
 I was headed to Sri Lanka from Delhi and my dad was going to Singapore.
-The Singapore Jet Airways flight goes from Delhi to Chennai (also India), THEN to Singapore.
-Neither one of us were staying in India, we were simply passing through.
+The Singapore Jet Airways flight goes from Delhi to Chennai (also India), and then to Singapore.
+Neither one of us was staying in India, we were simply passing through.

 The phone rang in his office, there was a problem with our tickets; my heart sank.
 This is not the news you want to hear in Nepal two days before you are supposed to leave.
 Dad didn’t have an Indian visa in his passport.
 I immediately thought…hmmm…this must be a translation issue, he didn’t need an Indian Visa, he wasn’t staying there.
 We tried to explain that we didn’t need a visa, he was traveling to Singapore and simply had layovers in India.